msu-eele-fpga/final-project-caleb-drew/hdl/README.md

 This component is the same one created previosly in class.
 It instantiates three pwm controllers with the same period such that the three pwm outputs that drive and RGB LED can be controlled by the arm processor on the board.

+### LCD_passthrough.vhd
+This component was responsible for createing a passthrough to the LCD hardware.
+This allows for the data from the Avalon bus to be put on the 8-bit parrallel bus the LCD reads from.